Influenster: Business model

 The primary business model for Influenster involves brands working with Influenster through VoxBox or VirtualVox campaigns.
 In VoxBox or VirtualVox campaigns, brands will offer complimentary products or digital rewards to Influenster users who meet brand and product-specific criteria.

 Series funding

 In 2016, Influenster raised $8 million in financing from Ebates, a leading online cashback shopping service.

+Bazaarvoice, a user-generated content software company based in Austin, Texas, acquired Influenster on August 28, 2019.
+Bazaarvoice said the acquisition combined Influenster's community with its own network of more than 6,000 brand and retailer websites.
+Co-founders Aydin Acar and Elizabeth Scherle remained with the business, and the combined offering was made available in North America immediately and in Europe later that year.